Department of Prosthodontics

 The Department of Prosthodontics delivers specialised tertiary-level healthcare to the Lithuanian population, with up to 3,000 patients visiting annually.
 Our doctors consult and treat patients with dental and maxillofacial pathologies, employing the latest techniques in prosthetic dentistry and rehabilitation, as well as treating and preventing temporomandibular joint dysfunctions.
 The expertise, professionalism, and experience of our staff, combined with a responsible approach and cutting-edge materials and technologies, enable successful restoration of masticatory function in the most complicated cases.

-Research areas of the Department of Prosthodontics:
+Research area of the Department of Prosthodontics: pathology of the face, jaws, and oral cavity.

 Department of Prosthodontics, Faculty of Odontology / LSMU MA